MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 ### E-I Index

-The E-I index indicates the size of an imbalance between external and internal collaboration for an individual within a group or for a group.
+The E-I index is only available in downloaded data.
+It indicates the size of an imbalance between external and internal collaboration for an individual within a group or for a group.
 This is helpful in identifying individuals or groups who are at risk of being siloed.
 The E-I index is between -1 (all collaboration is internal) and 1 (all communication is external facing).
 A value of 0 represents a balanced amount of internal and external collaboration.
 This measure accounts for weighted edges but does not account for direction.
 An E-I index of -0.67 corresponds to a 5:1 internal to external collaboration.
 Hence, values at or below -0.67 indicate a group or individual might be at risk of being siloed.
 In this measure, an individual can only belong to one group.

 This measure is calculated differently for employees as compared to groups:

 * **Employee level** - The external ties are those outside of the employee's own group and internal ties are the connections the employee has with others in the same group.
 * **Group level** - The external ties are those outside of the group and internal ties are those within the same group.

+## Group Size

+Represents groups based on their size in the combined view, which helps you determine how the group size can affect their interactions.

 ### Influence Index